rschoening/mvrs-dspa/README.md

 * screenshots for import options
 * docker not yet working in VM, can't test
 * where to put data/set env variable

+NOTE
+* if bind address error occurs when starting job that starts the web UI, then check if the flink dashboard is still open in a browser window.
+The client keeps the port open.